Aerospace & Defense

-With Siemens PLM Software partner PLM Ural in the region, the company felt that a decision to go with Solid Edge would be augmented by high-quality implementation services, training at the partner’s education center and consistent system support, including on-site technical consultation.
+With Siemens Digital Industries Software partner PLM Ural in the region, the company felt that a decision to go with Solid Edge would be augmented by high-quality implementation services, training at the partner’s education center and consistent system support, including on-site technical consultation.

 For these reasons, KONAR selected Solid Edge.

 “Successful implementation of automation tools takes not only the desire of management and IT (information technology), but the desire of the entire team of designers involved in the process,” says Bodrov.
 “To be successful, we need to have a clear idea of what we want to get from a given software product and how it will solve the business tasks of a specific endeavor.”
 According to Bodrov, management felt it was essential to engage the active participation of its designers in introducing the new software, with training deemed vital to this engagement.
 So even before course instruction began, a number of preparatory steps were taken.
 These included assessing the level of its designers’ computer skills, with the training coursework adjusted based on the results of this evaluation.
 The training was also tailored to the KONAR’s production processes, with the hands-on training based on real projects.
 The assessment and training were conducted by PLM Ural at its Yekaterinburg facility.